-- (1) opening and closing statements made on the party's behalf; - (2) statements of the party; - (3) the testimony of any witnesses called by the party; and - (4) any other portion of the transcript as ordered by the court.
+- (1) Within 14 days after receiving notice that a court reporter has filed an original transcript, a party must review the following transcript sections for personal identifiers: - (A) opening and closing statements made on the party's behalf; - (B) statements of the party; - (C) the testimony of any witnesses called by the party; and - (D) any other portion of the transcript if ordered by the court. - (2) If no redactions are necessary, no action is needed, and the transcript will be electronically available on PACER 90 days after a court reporter files the original transcript.